Debitcards

 2. Blog

-3. How Debit cards differ from EFTPOS cards
+3. How Debit Cards Differ from EFTPOS cards

 Learn about our Service

-How Debit cards differ from EFTPOS cards
+How Debit Cards Differ from EFTPOS cards

 Debit cards also offer greater protection against fraud.
 This is because they are backed by international brands that have built up state of the art fraud detection and prevention systems.
 There has been a growth in EFTPOS based fraud in the last few years as criminals have moved from credit cards to the relatively less sophisticated EFTPOS system.
 If there is fraud most of the debit card providers will offer a zero liability policy that protects any card holder who lets the credit card company know in a timely manner of any unauthorised transactions.